afkummer/gecco2020-brkga/README.md

 After finishing the running, you may be interest into some of those files:

 - `brkga-solutions.csv`: The solver appends to this file.
-It contais the progress of each execution of the `brkga` binary, with details about the best individual of each generation.
+It contais the output for each execution of the `brkga` binary, with details about the best individual of each generation.
 - `solution.txt`: Contains the best solution found during the search.
-This file is overwritten on each run of `brkga`
+This file is overwritten on each run of `brkga`.